How it works

 A loop, not a pipeline.

-Most product data tools run as one-way pipelines: source goes in, surface comes out, and nothing ever flows back.
-TalkPod doesn't.
-Every question a customer asks the pod is a signal about what your catalogue should say next, and that signal feeds back into the source.
+The default shape for a product data tool is a one-way pipeline: source goes in, surface comes out, and nothing flows back.
+TalkPod was built the other way around.
+Every question a customer asks the pod tells you something about what your catalogue should say next, and that feedback flows back into the source.

 Your product data stays where it is.

-Most of the product information we connect to lives in a PIM, an ecommerce platform, or a working spreadsheet, often across all three.
+Your product information lives in a PIM, an ecommerce platform, a working spreadsheet, or all three at once.
 TalkPod reads from those systems directly.
 Nothing migrates and nothing has to be re-keyed, so the team that owns the data on your side carries on owning it.
 When you update a product spec on a Monday, the pod answering a customer on the Tuesday is already working from the new copy.

 - Connects to